 Are geophysical lines (if any) appropriately located on the site-specific geology map and adequately interpreted for the proposed project?
 Reports should include complete geophysical logs and accompanying data and field/geophysical interpretation reports.
+Review Comments:

-10. Conclusions Are the report conclusions, including the description, analysis, and statement of landslide hazards suppo geologic evidence and appropriate reasoning?
-Are the conclusions appropriate and adequate for the proproject?
-The report should evaluate the landslide hazard present at or adjacent to the site and state the relation to existing or proposed infrareport should include a statement of relative risk and address the potential for future landslides.
-Boundaries of landslide hazard zo defined and include a statement/measure of boundary uncertainty.
-The degree of confidence in and limitations of data and conclust clearly stated and documented in the report. ones must be Review Comments: 11.
-Recommendations Are the report recommendations for landslide-hazard mitigation supported by the investigation data and conclusions? report If a landslide hazard is present on site, the report should provide and justify building setbacks or other mitigation recommendation landslides and reduce risk.
-Any limitations on the investigation and recommendations for additional investigation must be clearly documented in the report.
-Review Comments: 12.
-Utah-Licensed Professional Geologist/Engineer Seal Is the report stamped by a Utah-licensed Professional Geologist (PG), and if the report contains engineer ring analysis and/or recommendations, by a Utah-licensed Professional Engineer (PE) in responsible charge of the pro The engineering-geology report must be stamped and signed by the engineering geologist who conducted the investigation (Utah of The geologist must be licensed to practice geology in Utah.
-The Utah Division of Occupational and Professional Licensing (DOP as a person licensed to engage in the practice of geology before the public, but does not define or license geologic specialists, such geologists.
-The UGS considers an engineering geologist to be a person who through education, training, and experience is able to geologic factors affecting engineering works are recognized, adequately interpreted, and presented for use in engineering practice protection of the public; this person shall have a Bachelor's degree in geology, engineering geology, or a closely related field from university and at least five full years of experience in a responsible engineering-geology position.
-If a geotechnical report or other analysis and/or recommendations (including liquefaction analysis) are included with the engineering-geology report, a PE licensed also stamp and sign the report or pertinent sections.
-For more information, see http://dopl.utah.gov/ .
-L) defines a PG as engineering assure that and/or the an accredited engineering Review Comments: Review Summary, Notes, and Reviewer Professional Geologist (PG) Stamp Review Comments:
+Are the report conclusions, including the description, analysis, and statement of landslide hazards supported with geologic evidence and appropriate reasoning?
+Are the conclusions appropriate and adequate for the proposed project?

+The report should evaluate the landslide hazard present at or adjacent to the site and state the relation to existing or proposed infrastructure.
+The report should include a statement of relative risk and address the potential for future landslides.
+Boundaries of landslide hazard zones must be defined and include a statement/measure of boundary uncertainty.
+The degree of confidence in and limitations of data and conclusions must be clearly stated and documented in the report.

+Are the report recommendations for landslide-hazard mitigation supported by the investigation data and report conclusions?

+If a landslide hazard is present on site, the report should provide and justify building setbacks or other mitigation recommendations to control landslides and reduce risk.
+Any limitations on the investigation and recommendations for additional investigation must be clearly stated and documented in the report.

+Is the report stamped by a Utah-licensed Professional Geologist (PG), and if the report contains engineering analysis and/or recommendations, by a Utah-licensed Professional Engineer (PE) in responsible charge of the project?

+The engineering-geology report must be stamped and signed by the engineering geologist who conducted the investigation (Utah Code 58-76-602).
+The geologist must be licensed to practice geology in Utah.
+The Utah Division of Occupational and Professional Licensing (DOPL) defines a PG as a person licensed to engage in the practice of geology before the public, but does not define or license geologic specialists, such as engineering geologists.
+The UGS considers an engineering geologist to be a person who through education, training, and experience is able to assure that geologic factors affecting engineering works are recognized, adequately interpreted, and presented for use in engineering practice and/or the protection of the public; this person shall have a Bachelor's degree in geology, engineering-geology position.
+If a geotechnical report or other engineering analysis and/or recommendations (including liquefaction analysis) are included with the engineering-geology report, a PE licensed in Utah must also stamp and sign the report or pertinent sections.
+For more information, see https://dopl.utah.gov/.